lunchboxer/listening-legend/static/texts/G-B04 Native Americans.md

    c.
 The machines from their factories
    d.
 The magic from their spells

-3. What is an example of a Native American tribe that lived in the Arctic?
+3. Which Native American tribe was not named in the article?

    a.
 Cherokee
    b.
 Navajo
    c.
-Sioux
+Dakota
    d.
 Inuit

 4. Fill in the blank: The Native Americans had different _______, stories, and ceremonies.